mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 2. Start the Batch Job immediately either in a separate .NET process or in a separate thread of the same process as the Job that is starting the new Batch job.
 3. Use a Third Party Scheduler.

 The first two strategies are supported directly by Monarch Base.
-The migration tools give preference to the strategy utilizing a job queue, but it is easy to convert the migrated code to bypass the job queue and start the new Batch Job immediately.
+The migration tools give preference to the strategy of strarting the new batch job immediately, but it is easy to convert the migrated code to utilze a job queue.

 It is also possible to submit the jobs to a third-party scheduler if it provides an API with a good functionality set.
 The work involved in adapting the migrated code to utilizing the third-party scheduler is dependent on the scheduler's capabilities, this work may include creating a Console program to launch the initial Migrated program.